bluegreen-labs/phenocam_installation_tool_v2_dev/README.md

 This software is provided under a perpetual license to the PhenoCam US network and its users in its basic form.
 All other users, and use cases, require a **license** and/or service contract from the copyright holder, BlueGreen labs (BV) for the use of this software.
 Unlicensed use of the software or its reverse engineering is considered a violation of copyright and will be prosecuted under the US DMCA or EU Directive on Copyright in the Digital Single Market (2019/790) or other applicable law.
 By downloading and using this software you agree upon these terms.

-### WARNING / DISCLAIMER
+> [!warning]

-The default password on the Stardot cameras is INSECURE.
+> The default password on the Stardot cameras is INSECURE.
 Connecting any camera to an open network, without a firewall, will result in your camera being hacked (with estimated times to infection < 30 min).
 ALWAYS configure the camera password to a non-default secure password over a secure network.
 BlueGreen Labs (BV) is not liable for the abuse of misconfigured cameras as a vector for network breaches and cyber-attacks due to lack of due diligence on part of the user.

+### WARNING / DISCLAIMER

 ### Hardware prerequisites